-- All completed applications are date stamped and processed according to date of receipt. - The applicant's ability to qualify for a mortgage is evaluated based on at least 75% of the sales price of the property. - All families who express interest in homeownership are required to attend homeownership counseling.
-Prior to contract execution, participants are required to provide a homeownership counseling certificate, which must be valid until the settlement date. - Applicants must be in good standing under their lease or HCVP (Section 8) voucher at the time of application to be approved for the Scattered Site Homeownership program and remain in good standing through the settlement of the property.
-See GOOD STANDING REQUIREMENTS. - Participants are required to provide proof of financing prior to executing a sales contract.
+- All completed applications are date stamped and processed according to date of receipt. - The applicant's ability to qualify for a mortgage is evaluated based on income, debt, credit score and employment. - All families who express interest in homeownership are required to provide verification of completion of all homeownership training and counseling requirements and complete any other HABC required training.
+All training and certifications obtained must be valid until at least the settlement date - Applicants must be in good standing under their lease or HCVP (Section 8) voucher at the time of application to be approved for the Scattered Site Homeownership program and remain in good standing through the settlement of the property.
+See GOOD STANDING REQUIREMENTS. - Families are required to provide proof of financing prior to executing a sales contract.

-25.11.2 Net Proceeds of Sales
+25.12.2 Net Proceeds of Sales

-HABC uses the proceeds of homeownership sales to further rehab units to be sold to buyers and for other affordable homeownership related products.
+HABC uses the proceeds of homeownership sales to further rehab units to be sold to buyers and for other affordable homeownership purposes (closing cost assistance) and administrative costs and services.

-25.12 OTHER HOMEOWNERSHIP ASSISTANCE
+25.13 OTHER HOMEOWNERSHIP ASSISTANCE